Monica Lewinsky wants Beyoncé to change lyric in ‘Partition’ after music star edits new song

 “Uhmm, while we’re at it… #Partition,” Lewinsky tweeted Tuesday.

 “Partition,” released as the third official single from Beyoncé’s eponymous fifth album, contains a reference to Lewinsky’s sexual relationship with then-President Bill Clinton.
-During the time of their affair, between 1995 and 1997, Lewinsky was a 24 year-old White House intern.
-The political scandal grabbed global headlines for months and led to an impeachment for Clinton and a public spotlight for Lewinsky.
+During the time of their affair, between 1995 and 1997, Lewinsky was a 24-year-old White House intern.
+The political scandal grabbed global headlines for months and led to impeachment for Clinton and a public spotlight for Lewinsky.

 Some countered Lewinsky’s tweet, saying her Twitter bio includes the phrase “rap song muse,” in addition to the fact that Beyoncé is far from the first artist to refer to Lewinsky in song.